 What is a Dybbuk?

-A Dybbuk is an evil spirit whose main goal is to attach itself to a host.
+A Dybbuk is an evil spirit whose primary goal is to attach itself to a host.
 The word “Dybbuk” comes from the Hebrew word דִּיבּוּק dibbūq which means “the act of sticking” and is a nominal form derived from the verb דָּבַק dāḇaq “to adhere” or “cling”.
 The term “dybbuk box” was created, however, by Kevin Maness, who was the owner of the first allegedly haunted dybbuk box.
 It’s not a traditional or historical Jewish item or name by any means.
-First use of the term dates back to Maness’s original eBay sales page in 2003.
+The first use of the term dates back to Maness’s original eBay sales page in 2003.
 It appears to us, after researching the contents of both boxes, that the famous “dybbuk box” was used in a binding ceremony to incarcerate some entity but LiveSciFi’s “dybbuk box” was used to curse someone through witchcraft as opposed to using it to protect the people around it.